techahold/rustdeskinstall/Readme.md

 ufw allow proto tcp from YOURIP to any port 22
 ```

-If you have UFW installed use the following commands:
+If you have UFW installed use the following commands (you only need port 8000 if you are using the preconfigured install files):
 ```
 ufw allow 21115:21119/tcp
 ufw allow 8000/tcp